The sun is blazing and I'm waiting for a tram. Where do I stand?

 The unseasonably cold weather, coupled with pissing rain doesn’t make for the most ideal of conditions to hold a jazz festival, let alone an event that’s outdoors.

-gh, this only put a slight dampener on Friday night’s main event for the MOL Jazz Festival at Közraktár.
+Luckily though, this only put a slight dampener on Friday night’s main event for the MOL Jazz Festival at Közraktár.
 Held in a long white tent, it was a bit like being in the jazz tent of a larger music festival, except there weren't any other stages; this was it.

 The bands kicked off with Zoltán Lantos, a man clearly indebted to the work of McLaughlin, and his Mirrorworld quartet.
 Think Mahavishnu, or Shakti (but a bit less Indian).
 There were Hungarian folk melodies in there too, as well as some pretty straight funky jazz fusion.
 Nothing mind-blowing, but absolutely fine.
 Their set finished with a long, reasonably smug drum solo, which in fact, was the last time we came across any drums that evening.